Apple AirPods Pro 2 Are $50 Off at Amazon's Labor Day Sale Today

 Apple's second-generation AirPods Pro have great noise cancelation, clear sound and are back on sale now.

-Apple’s latest AirPods Pro 2 have returned to their best price ever.
-The noise-cancelling wireless earbuds are the newest addition to the AirPods family and are currently on sale for $200 at Amazon.
+Apple’s latest AirPods Pro 2 have returned to their best price ever for Labor day.
+The noise-cancelling wireless earbuds are the newest addition to the AirPods family and are currently on sale for $199 at Amazon.
 That's the same price we saw during Amazon Prime Day back in July, but this time you don't need to be a Prime member to score this deal.

 Apple AirPods Pro (2nd Generation)